 - Beta: Giving your fellow climber tips/ advice on the best way to complete the route

 So here concludes some of the best things about bouldering to kickstart your love for this sport.
-I hope you are convinced now to spur your love for climbing.
+I hope you are convinced now to spur your love for climbing and pure bouldering fun.